Margaret Anderson Kelliher: Political positions

 During her 2010 primary campaign Kelliher announced several policy and budget initiatives.
 In July 2010, she proposed that the state of Minnesota should borrow 2 billion dollars over 5 years to stimulate the construction industry in Minnesota; however, she did not support using general fund dollars to build a new Vikings Stadium.

-Transportation management
+Career as a government official

 In 2019, Anderson Kelliher was appointed by Governor Tim Walz to serve as the Commissioner of the Minnesota Department of Transportation.
 On March 2, 2022, she became Director of the Minneapolis Public Works Department.

 During the redesign of Hennepin Avenue in Minneapolis, Kelliher changed the proposed design of the street change from 24/7 bus lanes to allowing parking in bus lanes during certain hours of the day.
 Public works staff considered dynamic parking lanes to "pose a moderate to high risk" to the Metro E Line, an analysis that was not presented to the city council committee in charge of approving the design.
 Mayor Jacob Frey and Kelliher argued that allowing parking would help business owners in the corridor.

+Kelliher was named the city of Minneapolis operations officer in 2024.
+She is the first person to serve in the role which oversees 17 city departments.